crdschurch/crds-maestro/deployment/README.md

 ## Docker

 All files that Docker needs to build and run exist in the Docker folder.
 There are `docker-compose` files for both production hosting and local development.
-To execute the following commands, make sure you are in the root of _crds-maestro_
+To execute the following commands, make sure you are in the root of _crds-maestro_.
+NOTE: The `local.env` file controls the environment variables.

   1. To build locally:
      1. Execute `docker-compose -f deployment/docker/docker-compose-local.yml` build